CodeYourFuture/syllabus/docs/db/week-1/lesson.md

 ## Learning Objectives

-By the end of this lesson students should be able to
+By the end of this lesson trainees should be able to

 - Explain why databases are needed in Web Development
 - Define what SQL is and what it is used for